 - Able to demonstrate that their work and approach relates to and is commensurate with national policy and strategy within health and social care

-- Through effective leadership able to demonstrate a central contribution to an innovative development that has made a difference to people receiving care
+- Through effective leadership able to demonstrate a central contribution to an innovative development that has made a significant difference to people receiving care

 - Use of a credible evidence-base and/ or developing an evidence base to under pin their work for the project for which they are being nominated